ZovoTools

 A salt is random data added to the password before hashing.
 Without salting, identical passwords always produce identical hashes, enabling attackers to use precomputed lookup tables (rainbow tables) to crack passwords instantly.
 With salting, even if two users have the password "password123", their bcrypt hashes will be completely different because each was generated with a unique random salt.

-Bcrypt handles salt generation automatically - you never need to generate or manage salts manually.
+Bcrypt handles salt generation dynamically - you never generate or manage salts manually.
 The 128-bit salt provides 2^128 possible values, making precomputation attacks infeasible.
 Our Salt Demo tab visually demonstrates this property by generating multiple hashes from the same password, showing that every output is unique despite identical input.

 Bcrypt vs Other Password Hashing Algorithms